euwbah/musescore-xen-tuner/README.md

 ## Quick Start

 > :warning: This project is still a work in progress.
 It is semi-usable, but I haven't had time to test nor write proper how-tos yet.
+In the meanwhile, feel free to message me on discord (euwbah#1417), [Telegram](https://t.me/euwbah) or [Instagram](https://www.instagram.com/euwbah/) if you need any assistance.

 Download the project as .zip (the green "Code" button on top right of the project page).